bishwaruppaul/bishwaruppaul/README.md

 ## Hi there 👋

-### I am currently a Research Associate in the Indian Institute of Science Education and Research (IISER) Kolkata, India.
+### I am currently a Science Writer at JoVE.

-### I study the behavioural ecology of ants :ant:.

-#### Apart from research, I am interested in science communication, digital art and learning to code.
+#### Apart from work, I am interested in science communication, digital art and learning to code.

 #### Website: https://www.bpaul.co.in/
 #### Blog: https://bishwarup-paul.medium.com/